livingdocsIO/documentation/roadmap/concepts/migrations.md

 The design version that was used to create and edit the document is stored with each document.
 The current (latest) design version is stored with each design.
 When the editor tries to open a document with a new design version 2.0.0 but the document was created with design version 1.0.0 the migration is run automatically on this document upon opening.
 If no migration was found (an error condition) then the user can still open and edit the document with the old design version (1.0.0) but she is warned that she is working on an outdated design and should alert technical support.

-### Re-publishing job
+### Re-publishing

 The re-publishing of existing documents is not a one-to-one correspondence with migrations.
-E.g., when a migration is performed, a re-publishing is not necessarily needed.
-For this reason, re-publishing should be handled separately in a job, e.g., a grunt task.
-This grunt task can be run in the deployment process if necessary.
-Whether a re-publish should be done or not should be marked in the deployment notes of the specific deployment.
+E.g., when a migration is performed, a re-publishing is not necessarily needed and when we re-publish we might not need a migration.
+I would add an option to a migration script, e.g., `republish: true` that indicates that a migration require a re-publishing of documents.
+If we only want a re-publishing we set the flag ans simply let the data migration part of the migration empty.
+The re-publishing has to be smart enough to handle document versions, i.e., it should only re-publish the latest published version (not the latest draft).
+Correspondingly, the migration needs to be smart enough to migrate both the latest document version (possibly a draft) and the latest published version.

 ### Migration deploy helpers (optional)